 Say, a training needs analysis conducted for the sales department can reveal that the team members are facing challenges in following up on the leads.
 In such a situation thorough training on how to follow the leads effectively is conducted.

 This type of training needs analysis is conducted at the job or task level.
 Details like job descriptions and specifications are compared with the employee skills to understand the gaps.
 Here, the gaps can be not knowing how to handle a tool, device, or software, or anything that is specifically related to the task or job.

-Say, at the shop floor level, a group of employees is not equipped with working on an HMC lathe.
-Once this is identified through a training needs survey, a well-planned workshop is organized for those employees on performing a job on HMC lathe.
+Say, at the shop floor level, a group of employees is not equipped to work on an HMC lathe.
+Once this is identified through a training needs survey, a well-planned workshop is organized for those employees to perform a job on the HMC lathe.

 3. Personal Level Needs Analysis